Skip to main content

 Hint.

-Look at which commits are in upstream main branch that are not in the contributors’ main branches.
+Look at which commits are in the upstream main branch that are not in the contributors’ main branches.

 (b)

-Which of the following commits (i.e. which color) in Figure 5.2.1 did you create that will create a merge conflict with the upstream main branch?
+Which of the following commits (i.e. which color) in FigureΒ 5.2.1 did you create that will create a merge conflict with the upstream main branch?

 • Dark Blue